 Infrastructure work has started on the Emirati neighbourhood and the southern spine, a mixed-use district, in Zayed City.
 The entire infrastructure work for the city is likely to be completed by 2020.

-Arabian Business reported earlier that it will become mandatory for all federal government offices and diplomatic missions to move to the city once it is ready.For all the latest business news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.
+Arabian Business reported earlier that it will become mandatory for all federal government offices and diplomatic missions to move to the city once it is ready.For all the latest construction news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.

 Subscribe to Arabian Business' newsletter to receive the latest breaking news and business stories in Dubai,the UAE and the GCC straight to your inbox.